Sydney Rocks – Blue Water Classic (4 Nights) Sydney to the Hawkesbury River and Return

 Many small ship operators claim that they can go where others cannot.
 However, in most instances the operator is comparing itself to much larger cruise ships.
 Whilst it is true that a ship built to carry 100 passengers will be able to come-in closer to an un-serviced coastline (when compared to a ship designed to carry 1000 passengers), that is often where the advantage ends.
 Only a true small ship can navigate shallow bays and wild rivers.
 The TRUE NORTH is not a repositioned asset – the ship is purpose-built and features an exceptionally shallow draft.
 No other ship in the same class currently offers the same level of access to our featured destinations.

-Does the small ship include a small group?
+Does the small ship mean it will be a small group?

 Is the small ship itinerary activity-based?

 A distinct benefit of small ship cruising is being able to truly experience the destination via activity-based itineraries.
 However, ships catering for larger groups cannot easily offer destination specific activities.
-TRUE NORTH itineraries feature the opportunity to engage in tactile activities such as hiking, natural history appreciation, cultural interaction, fishing, snorkelling and SCUBA diving.
+TRUE NORTH itineraries feature the opportunity to engage in tactile activities such as hiking, natural history appreciation, cultural interaction, fishing, snorkelling and SCUBA diving - all made possible with a smaller ship.

-A true small ship experience is not focused on the ship!
-A true small ship features the destination and, to adequately feature the destination guests need to be able to leave the ship often and without compromising the experience comfort or safety.
-The TRUE NORTH carries 6 dedicated adventure boats and with a guest compliment of just 36 – our adventure boats can go in different directions at the same time whilst accommodating not necessarily more than 6 guests per boat.
+A true small ship features the destination and, to adequately feature the destination guests need to be able to leave the ship often, without compromising their experience or comfort.
+The TRUE NORTH carries 6 dedicated tenders and with a guest complement of just 36 – our adventure boats can go in different directions at the same time whilst accommodating not necessarily more than 6 guests per boat.
 And, we have deliberately chosen to operate 6 metre runabouts (in preference to rubber boats) to provide greater comfort, practicality and safety.
 Our adventure boats feature ample seating and when they are not underway it is possible to stand-up and walk around.
 This is a definite advantage when engaging in activities such as fishing, snorkelling, diving and photography.
 Our adventure boats are also fully surveyed by the Australian marine authorities which means the wearing of life jackets is not required and, we also believe our adventure boats are a much safer option when operating in crocodile country.
 And not forgetting that the TRUE NORTH also carries its own helicopter!

 true north blog outline image